wencash/about/README.md

 ## What Is Wencash (WEN)?

 Wencash is a [Layer-1 blockchain](https://coinmarketcap.com/alexandria/glossary/layer-1-blockchain) based on the open source code of [Ethereum](https://coinmarketcap.com/currencies/ethereum/) (Execution and Consensus Layers).
-Therefore, Wencash is a decentralized secure scalable oriented application platform, where it is possible to write smart contracts and build many kinds of applications accessible worldwide.
+Therefore, Wencash is a decentralized, secure, and scalable application platform, enabling the writing of smart contracts and the building of a wide range of applications with global accessibility.
 Almost all existing Ethereum tool stack are compatible with Wencash.

 WEN is the native token of Wencash chain and it is also available on Ethereum blockchain as an [ERC-20 token](https://coinmarketcap.com/academy/glossary/erc-20).
 Tokens exchange (including WEN) between these two blockchains will be enabled through a trustless and permissionless bridge deployed on both chains.

 ## Who Are the Founders of Wencash?

 For now, the founders of Wencash remain anonymous, which is pretty usual in the cryptocurrency world.
-Although information about the team behind the project is scarce, they can be easily reach through their social media platforms such as X.
+Although information about the team behind the project is scarce, they can be easily reached through their social media platforms, such as X.

 ## What Makes Wencash Unique?